RareSkills/blog/solana-smart-contract-language/solana-smart-contract-language.md

 ## User space vs kernel space

 Linux has a notion of kernel space and a user space.
 If you want to do things like open a file or start another process, your executable needs to ask the operating system to do that for it.
 Let’s say you write a python script to open a file and print out every even line.
-The actual loading of the file’s bytecode happens in kernel space, but once the bytecode is given to the script, the interpretation to ASCII and determining if a line number is even or odd happens in userspace.
+The actual loading of the file’s bytecode happens in kernel space, but once the bytecode is given to the script, the interpretation to ASCII and determining if a line number is even or odd happens in user space.

 This abstraction exists for several reasons, but one obvious one is security.
 Not every user or executable should be able to open or execute arbitrary files.
 The operating system determines which “APIs” are permitted.
 (By the way, the “API” to open a file is technically called a “system call” in operating system speak).